ThePhD/sol2/README.md

 ## Creating a single header

-You can grab a single header (and the single forward header) out of the library [here](https://github.com/ThePhD/sol2/tree/develop/single/sol).
-For stable version, check the releases tab on github for a provided single header file for maximum ease of use.
-A script called `single.py` is provided in the repository if there's some bleeding edge change that hasn't been published on the releases page.
+You can grab a single header (and the single forward header) out of the library [here](https://github.com/ThePhD/sol2/tree/develop/single).
+For stable version, check the releases tab on GitHub for a provided single header file for maximum ease of use.
+A script called [`single.py`](https://github.com/ThePhD/sol2/blob/develop/single/single.py) is provided in the repository if there's some bleeding edge change that hasn't been published on the releases page.
 You can run this script to create a single file version of the library so you can only include that part of it.
 Check `single.py --help` for more info.

 If you use CMake, you can also configure and generate a project that will generate the sol2_single_header for you.
-You can also include the project using Cmake.
+You can also include the project using CMake.
 Run CMake for more details.
 Thanks @Nava2, @alkino, @mrgreywater and others for help with making the CMake build a reality.

 ## Features